Monday, January 13, 2020

 Stockholm 2019-05-14

-In the Fall of 2018 Roman Wroblewski pointed out to the Jewish Community that the grave area J, called “field for the year 1945 survivors” (and also two raws in quarter K which belongs to the same group) at the North Jewish Cemetery in Solna should be urgently restored.
+In the Fall of 2018, Roman Wroblewski pointed out to the Jewish Community that the grave area J, called “field for the year 1945 survivors” (and also two rows in quarter K, which belong to the same group) at the North Jewish Cemetery in Solna, should be urgently restored.

-The project is in two parts: physical, to elevate the gravestones, renovate them and, when needed, correcting the names and birthplaces of victims so that the spelling would be correct.
-Margot Hedemanns monument should be moved and placed in the head of the field.
+The project is in two parts: physical, to elevate the gravestones, renovate them, and, when needed, correct the names and birthplaces of victims so that the spelling would be correct.
+Margot Hedemann's monument should be moved and placed at the head of the field.
 Six white stones are going to be placed in the six empty graves within the area.
-The stone signpost will be placed just outside of the Jewish Cemetery to inform about this Holocaust victims quarter.
+The stone signpost will be placed just outside of the Jewish Cemetery to inform about this Holocaust victims' quarter.

 Chairman Aron Verständig